 Denmark, in particular, is easy to get around thanks to its famous bicycle culture.
 In fact, more people bike in Copenhagen than drive a car.
 Many hotels here rent bikes to guests, and there is also a network of inexpensive city bikes for short-term use.

 If you need a break from city life, you're never far from a lush park in the Scandinavian capitals.
-In most cases, a short walk or short ride on a tram, metro, bus or ferry will get you to quiet, green space.
+In most cases, a short walk or quick ride on a tram, metro, bus or ferry will get you to quiet, green space.

 4. Wi-Fi hotspots everywhere

 It's not hard to stay digitally connected during your holiday... if you want to be.
 That's because the Nordic countries lead the world in internet usage.
-(Fun fact: Finland was the first country in the world to declare broadband access a legal right for its citizens.)

-If you're a resident of another European country, you'll also be pleased to know that the EU (including EEA countries) is now a Digital Single Market.
+If you're a resident of another European country, you'll also be pleased to know that the EU (including some EEA countries) is now a Digital Single Market.
 This means you should be able to use your phone on local data networks without incurring high international roaming fees.
 For details, we recommend checking with your mobile service provider.